 for both fruit and shade, thus creating the "City of Trees," which is how Boise is often and fondly described.

-Currently, I'm working on a Black Cottonwood, Populus Trichocarpa, (above) at the new
+Recent work includes a Black Cottonwood, Populus Trichocarpa, (above) at the new

 Forever cursed and feared